ent/ent/doc/md/features.md

 The `schema/snapshot` option tells `entc` (ent codegen) to store a snapshot of the latest schema in an internal package, and use it to automatically solve merge conflicts when user's schema can't be built.

-This option can be added to projects using the `--feature schema/snapshot` flag, but please see [ent/ent/issues/852](https://github.com/ent/ent/issues/852) to get more context about it.
+This option can be added to a project using the `--feature schema/snapshot` flag, but please see [ent/ent/issues/852](https://github.com/ent/ent/issues/852) to get more context about it.

 #### Schema Config

 The `sql/schemaconfig` option lets you pass alternate SQL database names to models.
 This is useful when your models don't all live under one database and are spread out across different schemas.

-This option can be added to projects using the `--feature sql/schemaconfig` flag.
+This option can be added to a project using the `--feature sql/schemaconfig` flag.
 Once you generate the code, you can now use a new option as such:

 ```go
 c, err := ent.Open(dialect, conn, ent.AlternateSchema(ent.SchemaConfig{